H0llyW00dzZ/fiber-stream-open-ai/README.md

 - **Performance Enhancement**: Sonic is used for JSON encoding and decoding, which enhances performance by utilizing a pool of decoders and encoders.
 - **Stream Handling**: The use of Sonic's `StreamDecoder` and `StreamEncoder` allows for efficient processing of streaming data, minimizing overhead.

+## Compatibility

+- [**Kubernetes**](https://kubernetes.io/): Supports Horizontal Pod Autoscaler (HPA) when using external AI services.
+For an in-house AI solution (`e.g., own AI`), consider using Vertical Pod Autoscaler (VPA) for resource management.

+> [!NOTE]
+> It also depends on the ingress configuration.
+If you have extensive Kubernetes knowledge (e.g., a Captain Kubernetes), it can be managed easily

 ## Acknowledgments